CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c4-NETCONF-Ex3.md

 5. Let's make your first NETCONF connection to your IOS XE network device.

-    We will establish a NETCONF connection manually using the `ssh` command from the command line terminal on your lab workstation (output truncated for brevity):
+    We will establish a NETCONF connection manually using the `ssh -p 830 netconf@198.18.134.11 -s netconf` command from the Git Bash command line terminal on your lab workstation.
+Type the password `C1sco12345` when prompted.
+    For example (output truncated for brevity):

     ```
     (pythonenv) $ ssh -p 830 netconf@198.18.134.11 -s netconf